BasilWitbit/ziel_internal/docs/INCIDENT_LOGS.md

 #### Resolution

-- Made the timetaken type float so that it accepts decimal values aswell (commit: `abc123`).
+- Made the timetaken type float so that it accepts decimal values aswell.
-- Deployed patch at 15:00 PKT.

 #### Impact

 - 4 failed submission attempts between 18:30–19:00.
-- Minimal revenue impact; users retried successfully after fix.

 #### Preventive Measures